Sollimann/Occupancy-Grid-FastSLAM/fastslam/README.md

 techniques approximate such models via linear functions.
 This is important when the kinematics are highly non-linear, or when the pose uncertainty is relatively high.

+The use of particle filters creates the unusual situation that FastSLAM solves both the *full SLAM problem* and the *online SLAM problem*.
+As we shall see, FastSLAM is formulated to calculate the full path posterior - only the full path renders the landmark/map estimates conditionally independent.
+However, because particle filters estimate one pose at-a-time, FastSLAM is indeed an online algorithm.
+Hence it also solves the online SLAM problem.

 ## The Occupancy Grid Mapping Algorithm

 **Occupancy grid mapping** addresses the problem of generating consistent maps from noisy and uncertain measurement data,